Upset frustrated mature man reading document sit at home table

 Other Resources

-You can also get more information on false death reports directly from the the credit bureaus.
+You can also get more information on false death reports directly from the credit bureaus.

-And you can make a complaint about your experience with the credit bureaus or see other consumer complaints by visiting
+You can make a complaint about your experience with the credit bureaus or see other consumer complaints by visiting:

 Who are the credit bureaus that have information about me?

-If you are looking for additional resources, you can get a free copy of your credit file from the Annual Credit Report web site. https://www.annualcreditreport.com
+If you are looking for additional resources, you can get a free copy of your credit file from the Annual Credit Report website.

-For a more complete list of the companies that operate as consumer reporting agencies, you can see the list prepared by the Consumer Financial Protection Bureau (CFPB) at their web site: https://www.consumerfinance.gov.
+For a more complete list of the companies that operate as consumer reporting agencies, you can see the list prepared by the Consumer Financial Protection Bureau (CFPB) on their website.

 Where do you practice?